Biographies of Prominent

 Note

-Because the Church of Jesus Christ of Latter-day Saints has a long history in Utah, and its influence on the Utah Deaf community is substantial, religion is referenced in this biography document.
-Because not all of the people included in the bios are members of the LDS Church, other religions are also represented.
+Religion is mentioned in this biography document because the Church of Jesus Christ of Latter-day Saints has a long history in Utah and significantly influences the Utah Deaf community.
+Other religions are represented in the biographies because not all of the people included are members of the LDS Church.

 Elizabeth DeLong

-Libbie gave a speech advocating women's suffrage at the UAD Convention in 1915 after serving a second term as president.
-It is believed that Libbie was inspired by the early Utah suffrage movement to achieve her academic, political, and spiritual goals.
+After her second term as president, Libbie gave a speech advocating women's suffrage at the UAD Convention in 1915.
+Libbie was believed to be inspired by the early Utah suffrage movement to achieve her academic, political, and spiritual goals.

 In retrospect, Libbie was the first to achieve many of her ambitions and continues to inspire people today.
 Utah is fortunate to have her in a leadership role for our Utah Deaf community.

-Libbie gave a speech advocating women's suffrage at the UAD Convention in 1915 after serving a second term as president.
-It is believed that Libbie was inspired by the early Utah suffrage movement to achieve her academic, political, and spiritual goals.
+After her second term as president, Libbie gave a speech advocating women's suffrage at the UAD Convention in 1915.
+Libbie was believed to be inspired by the early Utah suffrage movement to achieve her academic, political, and spiritual goals.

 In retrospect, Libbie was the first to achieve many of her ambitions and continues to inspire people today.
 Utah is fortunate to have her in a leadership role for our Utah Deaf community.